 According to Carers UK’s 2019 ‘State of Caring’ report, 39% of carers suffer financial hardship and 73% of carers in receipt of Carers Allowance are unable to afford to save for retirement.

-Navigating around the benefits system and working out your entitlement to benefits such as Carers Allowance isn’t easy, which is why we’ve put together this short blog to help you make sense of it all.
+In addition many carers find that navigating around the benefits system and working out entitlement to benefits such as Carers Allowance isn’t easy, which is why we’ve put together this short blog to help you make sense of it all.

 Getting help with benefits

 In Derbyshire we’re fortunate to have the Derbyshire Welfare Benefits Service.
 The team run a helpline and can even support people at tribunals and appeals.
 If you need advice give them a call on tel: 01629 531535 between 11.00am and 4pm on Mon, Tues, Thurs, Fri or email: email@example.com